Here’s my honest opinion on the good and bad points based upon over 15 years of working as an instructor.

 - You run your own business.
 It’s a great feeling to be self sufficient and know that you have your own company.

 - The money can be great.
-You’ll be earning around £18 per hour to start and can earn up to £40 per hour when you become popular and skilled at your work.
+You’ll be earning around £18 per hour to start and can earn more when you become popular and skilled at your work.

 - There are lots of things to go into after becoming an ADI such as growing your own school, becoming an ADI trainer, starting up websites to help learners, advanced training, fleet training (visiting companies and training company drivers to be safer etc.).
 It’s far from a dead end job.

 - You get to meet lots of people that will always remember you for the rest of their lives.
-They may forget your name and some of the things that you teach them but everyone remembers their driving instructor and taking their driving test.
-It’s nice to be part of peoples memories.
+Everyone remembers their driving instructor.

 - It’s easy to find your car in a car park with the roof sign on